hmc-cs111-fall2016/what-is-a-DSL/my-dsl.md

 # Host language
 _What language(s) was (were) used to implement the DSL?_

 Awk and PIC were used to implement the DSL.
+Awk is a programming language used for text processing.
+PIC is a DSL used for drawing diagrams with arrows and shapes.

 # Benefits
 _Identify one potential benefit of the DSL: how is a programmer's life or a